-- refusal to board
+- · refusal to board

 - refusal to board without an attendant

 - security issues concerning disability

 - aircraft not accessible

 - airport not accessible

 - advance-notice dispute

 - seating accommodation

 - failure to provide adequate or timely assistance

 - damage to assistive device

 - storage or delay of assistive device

 - service animal problem

 - unsatisfactory information

 - other

 The 2003 rule also requires the covered carriers to retain copies of the applicable complaints and records of the action taken for each complaint for 3 years, and to submit the required disability-related complaint data to the DOT annually.
 The first required report covered disability-related complaints received by carriers during calendar year 2004, which was due to the Department on January 25, 2005.
-The second annual report covered complaints carriers received during the 2005 calendar year; this second report was due to the Department on January 30, 2006.
+Carriers are required to submit all subsequent reports on the last Monday in January of that year for the prior calendar year.
+For example, carriers were required to submit their 2005 calendar year disability-related complaint data by January 30, 2006, and their 2006 calendar year disability-related complaint data by January 29, 2007.
+This third annual report covers complaints that carriers received during the 2006 calendar year.